timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-12-14
+# Objectives for Today 2025-12-15

 - Just Chatting as we Get started & warmed up.
-- Submitting my own Make Fun Game stage 1 submission.
+- Update the KPI for the adventure, 4 Eggcelerate! sales...
-- Playing the submitted entries.
+- Update the weekly plans
-- Probably padding time until 9am...
-Maybe TurtleBrains::MakeString?
-- 9am: Do You Want To Make a Fun Game Stage 2: Adding Content & Polish
-- Things will probably break.
-It is how we learn.
+- Post on reddit for indie tracking data points...
+- Create announcements for Steam page and Demo Launch: Friday
+- Write two news posts for Steam page; one announcing the demo, the other a demo updated release notes
+- Add a "Wishlist" button to Rushcremental.

 ## Events / Notices / Coming Soon